Andrew Robb: Liberal Party federal director

 Robb became deputy director of the Liberal Party before being appointed chief of staff to Andrew Peacock, then Leader of the Opposition, in 1989.
 In 1990, after Andrew Peacock's resignation after his election defeat, Robb was appointed federal director of the Liberal Party.

 In this capacity Robb worked with the next Leader of the Liberal Party, John Hewson, in the unsuccessful 1993 federal election campaign.
 Robb claimed in 1991 that Peter Reith and Hewson were spooked into releasing their policies too early.
-Robb was still federal director when internal Liberal party negative polling was leaked to Kerry O'Brien on Lateline in May 1994 who embarrassed John Hewson with it and lead to Hewson's calling a leadership spill where he lost the leadership to Alexander Downer.
+Robb was still federal director when internal Liberal party negative polling was leaked to Kerry O'Brien on Lateline in May 1994 who embarrassed John Hewson with it and led to Hewson's calling a leadership spill where he lost the leadership to Alexander Downer.

-Robb and Hewson fell out over these events.
+Robb and Hewson were not on good terms following this.

 Robb was still Federal Director and campaign manager in 1996 when John Howard after he replaced Downer as leader in 1995, won the 1996 federal election campaign, which defeated the Keating government and brought the Liberals to power after 13 years in Opposition.

 Howard had to be talked out of dumping Andrew in 1995 from his position as Federal director.